scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 # Registration of Path Segments {#path-segment-reg}

-**Path registration** is the process where an AS transforms selected PCBs into path segments, and adding these segments to the relevant path databases thereby making them available to other ASes.
+**Path registration** is the process where a SCION AS transforms selected PCBs into path segments, and adding these segments to the relevant path databases thereby making them available to other ASes.

 As mentioned previously, a non-core AS typically receives several PCBs representing several path segments to the core ASes of the ISD the AS belongs to.
 Out of these PCBs, the non-core AS selects those down path segments through which it wants to be reached, based on AS-specific selection criteria.